 the customer is competent to do so.

+fault report means the time when a licenced distributor’s 24 hour call centre or electronic communication reporting system receives a report of a fault (from any source).

 feeder means an electric line and associated equipment at a normal voltage level between 6.6kV and 22kV which a distributor uses to distribute electricity.

 force majeure breach means a breach by a distributor or a customer of their deemed distribution contract which, but for clause 9.4, the distributor or the customer would commit arising only through a force majeure event.